inversify/InversifyJS/README.md

 Our application dependency tree should have one unique root element (known as the application composition root) which is the only component where we should invoke the resolve method.

-Invoking resolve everytime we need to inject something, as if it was a Service Locator is an anti-pattern.
-If we are working with an MVC framweork the composition root should be located in the application class, somewhere along the routing logic or in a controller factory class.
+Invoking resolve every time we need to inject something, as if it was a Service Locator is an anti-pattern.
+If we are working with an MVC framework the composition root should be located in the application class, somewhere along the routing logic or in a controller factory class.

 #### Avoid Constructor over-injection